 Managing the supply chain through the lifecycle

-SCM stands for supply chain management.
-It’s used to manage the flow of goods and services, the movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of origin to point of consumption.
+SCM stands for Supply Chain Management.
+It’s used to manage the flow of goods and services, the movement and storage of raw materials, work-in-process inventory, and finished goods from point-of-origin to point-of-consumption.

-That’s how the buyer can follow up the cycle – from manufacturing to product delivery at the point of sale.
+That’s how the buyer can follow up on the cycle, from manufacturing to product delivery at the point-of-sale.
 This tracking system makes the workflow transparent and provides the possibility to act just in time if a delivery of the goods is delayed.
 The sales information will be later reported into the ERP system.

 Keeping close to the customer to develop better products

 CRM stands for Customer Relationship Management.
-CRM puts the customer at the heart, closing the product development cycle with the product feedback: giving the final customer a voice.
-This information is mainly collected from social media and e-commerce platforms in the fashion industry – where the customer can provide their opinion.
-CRM connects the product to the customer, providing feedback that’s key to planning new collections, listing up the best sellers or making complaints visible.
+CRM puts the customer at the heart, closing the product development cycle with the product feedback, giving the final customer a voice.
+This information is mainly collected from social media and e-commerce platforms in the fashion industry, where the customer can provide their opinion.
+CRM connects the product to the customer, providing feedback that’s key to planning new collections, listing the best sellers or making complaints visible.

 Closing the loop, the PLM system gives the opportunity to gather all insights of a product, to make the setup and forecast for the new collection.
 Once again we are at the beginning of a new product lifecycle.